MohamadHishmeh/Task-Manager-API-and-Timeline/README.md

 ## Description
 The PERN Todo List is a simple and efficient web application built using the PERN stack (PostgreSQL, Express.js, React.js, and Node.js).
 It allows users to manage their daily tasks in an organized manner.

 While this was a relatively simple project, I was able to build a REST API as well as learn a ton on server - client relationships!
-I plan to continue to imporve and make the program more sophisticated.
+I plan to continue to improve and make the program more sophisticated.

 ## Key Features
 - Create new tasks with customizable details, such as title, description, and due date.